Discover what turned these former Habsburg and Prussian cities into four of Europe's greatest destinations.

 Day 4 - Vienna to Budapest

 We leave Vienna, traveling by rail across the border into Hungary.
 Our destination is Budapest, a city of two halves divided by the mighty River Danube and sewn together by a collection of beautiful, elegant bridges including the famous Szechenyi Chain Bridge, the first permanent crossing to link the two halves of the city.
 The flatter, lively region of Pest looks across the water to its older, historical neighbor, the hilly Buda which rises up away from the banks of the river.
 Budapest was once the joint capital of the Austro-Hungarian Habsburg Empire.
-Tonight we experience the city from a different perspective with a dinner cruise along the Danube and, on our return to the hotel, an evening coach journey through the illuminated city sights.
+Tonight, enjoy dinner in a Traditional Hungarian restaurant before embarking on a spectacular illuminated Budapest by night coach tour, tracing the Danube south.
 Our enchanting evening is filled with stunning views of the city after dark, including the Chain Bridge and spectacular Gellert Hill.
 (B, D)

 Day 5 - Budapest & the Children's Railroad

 Days 7 - Budapest to Prague

 We depart Budapest by train, traveling through Slovakia and the city of Bratislava to the Czech Republic.
 We arrive in Prague and spend three nights at the Vienna House Andels Prague.
 In 'the city of a hundred spires', where copper-domed churches line the banks of the River Vltava and where architectural styles from across Europe blend together to create one of the continent's most beautiful cities.
 (B, D)

 Days 8 & 9 - Sightseeing in Prague

 During a guided tour through the narrow streets of the Old Town, we discover some of Prague's most famous sights.
 We begin at Hradcany Castle, the largest medieval complex in Europe.
 We also walk across the 14th century Charles Bridge, which has 75 statues along its walls, and pass the Gothic spires of St Vitus' Cathedral.
-This afternoon, and Day 10, is spent at leisure to continue exploring the stunning city of Prague.
+This afternoon and Day 10 are spent at leisure to continue exploring the stunning city of Prague.
 (Day 9 - B, Day 10 - B)

 Day 10 & 11 - Prague to Berlin